 Spectacular constellations, but a little hard to spot

 The shape of Sagittarius (mythological figure of a half man, half horse) also draws attention, although it is not an equine silhouette, but something more like a teapot—with its handle and spout, through which even steam seems to emerge (which would be the milky band of the Milky Way).
 If the constellations were named today, we would no doubt be talking about the teapot.
-During these weeks in 2019, Saturn is a guest in this constellation, which looks like a bright star next to the handle.

 Meanwhile, in the Southern Hemisphere…

 Observers in equatorial zones will enjoy the spectacle of these two constellations much better than those in the northern hemisphere, as this area of the sky is located near the centre of the celestial vault at nightfall.
 This provides an ideal excuse to lie down to enjoy them with a beach lounge chair or blanket.

 And at latitudes below the equator, stargazers will also be able to see the most famous triangle in the sky, but looking towards the opposite zone (north), and will have to call it the Winter Triangle, since between hemispheres the seasons are reversed.
 In the Southern Hemisphere, the only noticeable difference compared to northern observers is that the triangle is right-side up, instead of upside down.
 And thus, during these weeks, the great triangle can inspire us to enjoy the summer or shelter from the winter… but, in any case, it provides us with a magnificent excuse to go outside for a while and enjoy the night sky.